SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    1. Leaf nodes are always leaf nodes, internal nodes are always internal nodes.

+      > This is true because B+Tree grows by making new Root node and turning
+      > the old one into a internal node.

       > The first node in a B+Tree is both leaf node and root node.

    2. B+Tree grows by splitting the Root node.